IgroMir: 2017

 In 2017, IgroMir was held 28 September to 11 October at Crocus Expo.
 The main guests were game developer Richard Garriott, and actors Christopher Lloyd, Rutger Hauer and Stephanie Corneliussen.
 The exhibition area was 26,500 m2, and estimated attendance was 164,000.

 2018

-In 2018, IgroMir was held 4–7 October at Crocus Expo.
+In 2018, IgroMir was held from 4 to 7 October at Crocus Expo.
 Comic-Con Russia continued to be held with it.
 As in the past years, attendance strained the four-day 160,000-capacity limit of the venue.
-To date, this was the last IgroMir.

 2019

-In 2019, the exhibition was scheduled for 3–6 October at Crocus Expo but it was cancelled for unknown reasons.

-2020

-In 2020, the exhibition was scheduled for 1–4 October at Crocus Expo but it was cancelled due to COVID-19 pandemic.

-2021

-In 2021, the exhibition was scheduled for 7–10 October at Crocus Expo but it was cancelled again due to COVID-19 pandemic.
+In 2019, the exhibition was held from 3 to 6 October at Crocus Expo.
+Attendance was estimated to be 183,000.